A catalog of 4-regular and (2;4)-regular matchstick graphs: Abstract

 \section{Abstract}

-The first part (page 1 -- 6) of this article presents the currently known examples of 4-regular matchstick graphs with 63 - 70 vertices.
-The second part (page 7 -- 13) presents the currently known examples of $(2,4)$-regular matchstick graphs with less than 42 vertices which contain only two vertices of degree 2.
+The first part (page 1--7) of this article presents the currently known examples of 4-regular matchstick graphs with 63 -- 70 vertices.
+The second part (page 8--15) presents the currently known examples of $(2;4)$-regular matchstick graphs with less than 42 vertices which contain only two vertices of degree 2.

 A matchstick graph is a planar unit-distance graph.
 That is a graph drawn with straight edges in the plane such that the edges have unit length, and non-adjacent edges do not intersect.
-We call a matchstick graph 4-regular if every vertex has only degree 4. \\ \\ Examples of 4-regular matchstick graphs are currently known for all number of vertices $\geq52$ except for 53, 55, 56, 58, 59, 61 and 62 [5].
-For 52, 54, 57, 60 and 64 vertices only one example is known.\footnote{These graphs are shown in the article \textit{On the existence of 4-regular matchstick graphs} [5].} Part I of this article shows all currently known examples of 4-regular matchstick graphs with more than 62 and less than 71 vertices.
-The rotated and mirrored versions of the whole graphs have not been considered.
+We call a matchstick graph 4-regular if every vertex has only degree 4. \\ \\ Examples of 4-regular matchstick graphs are currently known for all number of vertices $\geq52$ except for 53, 55, 56, 58, 59, 61 and 62.
+For 52, 54, 57, 60 and 64 vertices only one example is known \cite{Winkler}. \textsc{PART} I of this article shows all currently known examples of 4-regular matchstick graphs with more than 62 and less than 71 vertices.
+The rotated and mirrored versions of the graphs have not been considered.
 Flexible graphs are counted as single example only.
-The boundary of 63 and 70 vertices refers to Table 3 from the article \textit{On the existence of 4-regular matchstick graphs} [5] as shown below.
+The boundary of 63 and 70 vertices refers to Table 3 given in \cite{Winkler}.